MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/app-permissions.md

 ## Graph permissions required by Teams apps to access your organization's information

-Microsoft Graph is used to allow app developers access to the requisite Microsoft 365 information but always with the appropriate permissions.
-App developers choose from a wide variety of Graph APIs to create their apps and fetch the relevant org-wide information to make the app functionality work.
-However, the permissions for an app to fetch such information isn't available by default.
-IT admins validate the apps, their use cases, and the permissions that apps seek in their organizations.
-IT admins create a balance between their user's need for productivity and their organizations needs for safety and security.
-To do so, admins must understand the potential of Graph permissions, how Teams apps use these, and how they can approve or reject the apps that seek a set of such permissions.
+Microsoft Graph is used to allow app developers access to the requisite Microsoft cloud information but always with the appropriate consent.
+App developers choose from a wide variety of Graph APIs to create their apps and fetch the relevant org information to make the app functionality work.
+However, the permissions for an app to fetch such information must be consented to for the APIs to access an org's info.

 In Teams admin center, you can view Graph permission that an app requests if deployed and you can know what organization's information can an app access, if you grant consent to it.